vinimifall2025-ops/VINIMI/README.md

 ## Next Steps

-- Integrate **alerting system** to notify individuals via SMS or WhatsApp if safety violations are detected.
+- Integrate **alerting system** to notify individuals via SMS if safety violations are detected.
 - Extend **Vision-Language Q&A** to allow intuitive queries like “Is this person wearing a helmet?” or “Who is this?”

 ---